glebovpavel/plugin/README.md

 gh-pages
 ========

-This spage is build to demonstrate features of "GPV Interactive Report to XML" plugin for ORACLE APEX.
+This page is build to demonstrate features of "GPV Interactive Report to XML" plugin for ORACLE APEX.